apache/mesos/docs/ssl.md

 _SSLv2 is disabled completely because modern versions of OpenSSL disable it using multiple compile time configuration options._
 #<a name="Dependencies"></a>Dependencies

+#### LIBPROCESS_SSL_ECDH_CURVE=(auto|list of curves separated by ':') [default=auto]
+List of elliptic curves which should be used for ECDHE-based cipher suites, in preferred order.
+Available values depend on the OpenSSL version used.
+Default value `auto` allows OpenSSL to pick the curve automatically.
+OpenSSL versions prior to `1.0.2` allow for the use of only one curve; in those cases, `auto` defaults to `prime256v1`.

 ### libevent
 We require the OpenSSL support from libevent.
 The suggested version of libevent is [`2.0.22-stable`](https://github.com/libevent/libevent/releases/tag/release-2.0.22-stable).
 As new releases come out we will try to maintain compatibility.